simoncoulton/SCSlidingViewController/README.md

 The following are exposed (and should be straight forward in terms of functionality).

+	@property (nonatomic) BOOL allowOverswipe;
 	@property (nonatomic) int topViewOffsetY;
 	@property (nonatomic) int peakAmount;
+	@property (nonatomic) CGFloat peakThreshold;
 	@property (nonatomic) CGFloat cornerRadius;
 	@property (nonatomic) CGFloat shadowOpacity;
 	@property (nonatomic) CGFloat shadowOffsetX;
 	@property (nonatomic) CGFloat shadowOffsetY;
 	@property (retain, nonatomic) UIColor *shadowColor;
 	@property (nonatomic) CGFloat animationDuration;

+`peakThreshold` will affect the panning gesture when opening a side.
+If the view controller is panned more than the percentage amount of the window frame width minus the visible amount of the view controller when being peaked, the view controller will be displayed, otherwise the top view controller will snap back to the original position.

+`allowOverswipe` prevents the view controller from displaying the opposite side from being viewable when panning.

 ### Events